 The 3.5L and 5.7L engine is designed to meet all emissions regulations and provide satisfactory fuel economy and performance when using high-quality unleaded gasoline having an octane range of 87 to 89.
-The manufacturer recommends the use of 89 octane for optimum performance.
-The use of premium gasoline is not recommended, as it will not provide any benefit over regular gasoline in these engines.
+The manufacturer recommends the use premium gasoline is not recommended, as it will not provide any benefit over regular gasoline in these engines.